 Whatever the source, the insights can be eye-opening.

 Let Go of “Right” and “Wrong”

-Case in point, the difference between how many parents were taught long division, and how their children are taught long division.
+Case in point, the difference between how many parents were taught long division, and how their children are taught, long division.
 Even if their answer is correct, points are deducted if children utilize the “wrong” calculation method.
-There’s no way around this for your children, but the same approach isn’t necessary in business.
+There’s no way around this for your children, but the same approach isn’t necessary for business.